dasarpai/old.dasarpai.github.io/_draft/WIA/Done/2016-04-12-Mind-And-Pleasure.md

 header:
      teaser: /assets/images/wiapost/5015-Mind-And-Pleasure.jpg
 author: Hari Thapliyaal
-layout: single
+layout: wiapost-layout
 excerpt:
 author_profile: true
 share: true
 ---

 ![Mind And Pleasure](/assets/images/wiapost/5015-Mind-And-Pleasure.jpg)

-## Mind And Pleasure
+# Mind And Pleasure

-Namaste,

 What is the mind?
 Don’t mistake it for the brain.
 The brain is physical and it is located inside the physical head.